PlayDough1992/pdcore/README.md

 PDCore is a comprehensive FiveM server framework designed for roleplay servers.
 This README documents all available resources, commands, exports, and configuration options.

+## Disclaimer

+PD Core framework is still in it's development stages, some scripts may not work right off the bat.
+THIS IS A BETA RELEASE

 ## How to deploy

 replace the default yaml file contents in txAdmin with this: